 What we do

-We are a small “Dust on the boots” medical charity founded by two ex-NHS professionals in 1997 and supported by a board of doctors and medical scientists in the UK who have all worked in Malawi on our projects.
+We are a small “Dust on the boots” U.K. registered medical charity founded in 1997 and supported by a board of doctors and medical scientists in the UK who have all worked in Malawi on our projects.

-We work to bring professional and effective mobile healthcare to children and communities in remote, rural regions of Malawi where access to conventional healthcare is virtually non-existant.
+African Child: We work to bring professional and effective mobile healthcare to African children and communities in remote, rural regions of Malawi where access to conventional healthcare is virtually non-existant.

-We have operated at Nkhotakota in the central region of Malawi for over 20 years and our projects are highly cost-effective because we enjoy the support of a small army of Village Health Volunteers, drawn from the local communities who play a key role in their delivery.
+We have operated at Nkhotakota in the central region of Malawi for over 25 years and our projects are highly cost-effective because we enjoy the support of a small army of African Village Health Volunteers, drawn from the local communities who play a key role in their delivery.

-We work in the villages far from the tarmac and our mission is to put an end to children suffering and dying simply because they have no access to medical care.
+We work in the villages far from the tarmac road and our mission is to put an end to African children suffering and dying simply because they have no access to medical care.

 We operate with very low administration costs, over 95% of all funding is used directly on our programmes.